Stwissel/SpringCanvasSample/Readme.md

 ### Environment variables to be set

 - `JWT_SECRET` - the token used to encrypt the JWT.
-Ideally randomized on each restart, but needs to be the same in a dyno group
+Ideally randomized on each restart, but needs to be the same in a dyno
+- `SFDC_SECRET` - The client token shared with the Canvas definition in Salesforce

 ### Resources